edmataochoa/Data-Science-with-Python/Hypothesis Testing with Housing Data/read_me.txt

 otherwise (we cannot reject the null hypothesis).
 The variable p should be equal to the exact p value returned from scipy.stats.ttest_ind().
-The value for better should be either "university town" or "non-university town" depending on which has a lower mean price ratio (which is equivilent to a reduced market loss).'''
+The value for better should be either "university town" or "non-university town" depending on which has a lower mean price ratio (which is equivalent to a reduced market loss).'''